 Portfolio Managers.
 Jennifer Hsui, Alan Mason, Greg Savage and Amy Whitelaw (the "Portfolio Managers") are primarily responsible for the day-to-day management of the Fund.
 Each Portfolio Manager supervises a portfolio management team.
-Ms. Hsui, Mr. Mason, Mr. Savage and Ms. Whitelaw have been Portfolio Managers of the Fund since 2012, 2016, 2008 and 2018, respectively.
+Ms. Hsui and Mr. Savage have been Portfolio Managers of the Fund since 2015.
+Mr. Mason has been a Portfolio Manager of the Fund since 2016.
+Ms. Whitelaw has been a Portfolio Manager of the Fund since 2018.